base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 ### Tinting the Car

 In the content browser, open `All>Content>Vehicles>SportsCar.Materials`.
+Right-click in an empty spot and select `Material>Material Parameter Collection`.
+Name yours `NFT_MPS`.
+Open the collection, click the `+` to add an item to `Vector Parameters` and create the color of your choosing.
+Bright red is a good option to make your change very visible.

-Right-click in an empty spot and select `Create Basic Asset>Material`.
+Right-click in an empty spot again and select `Create Basic Asset>Material`.
 Name your new material `M_NFT_Color`.
 Open it by double-clicking.

-Right-click on the graph and add a `Vector Parameter` node.
-Name it `NFTColor`.
-Click `Default Value` and change the default color to a bright red, for now, so you can see it.
-You can just enter `FF0000FF` in `Hex Linear`.
+Right-click on the graph and add a `Collection Parameter` node.
+In the `Details` panel on the left, select your `NFT_MPS` collection and pick the first vector for `Parameter Name`

 Connect the output to the `Base Color` of `M_NFT_Color`, then save and close the editor.